• Skip to main content

 marble cards craft for kids

-Puffy Paint—Cool little project that’s easy and it involves a neat transformation in the microwave.
+Here’s a cool little project that’s easy and it involves an amazing transformation in the microwave.

 Summer Field Trips for Kids

-Museums—Look for museums you may not have visited before.
-Here is a helpful list of museums across the country.
+Look for museums you may not have visited before.
+Use this helpful list of museums across the country.
 Keep an eye out for free days or special summer programs for kids.
 Take a look at Groupon for great deals on attractions like museums, zoos or other kid-friendly outings.

-Local Farm or dairy—Summer is the perfect time to check out what’s harvested locally in your community.
+Summer is the perfect time to check out what’s harvested locally in your community.
 You might be surprised at the variety of fruits and vegetables grown close to you.
-Somehow when kids pick out a vegetable themselves at a farm stand, they seem more likely to actually eat it.
+Somehow, when kids pick out a vegetable themselves at a farm stand, they seem more likely to actually eat it.

-Zoo—Of course summer is not complete with at least one trip to a local zoo.
-Some zoos offer special programs for summer, even overnights at the zoo.
+Of course, summer is not complete without at least one trip to a local zoo.
+Some zoos offer special summer programs, including overnight stays.

 stay at home mom course